uber-go/fx/core/ulog/README.md

 # Logging package

-`package ulog` provides an API wrapper around the logging library (zap Logger).
+`package ulog` provides an API wrapper around the logging library [zap](https://github.com/uber-go/zap).
-`ulog` uses builder pattern to instantiate the logger.
-Using `LogBuilder` user can set up configuration, inject logger and log level prior to the logger initialization.
+`ulog` uses the builder pattern to instantiate the logger.
+With `LogBuilder` you can perform pre-initialization set up by injecting configuration, custom logger and log level prior to building the usable `ulog.Log` object. `ulog.Log` interface provides a few benifits -
+- Decouple services from the logger used undeaneath the framework.
+- Easy to use API for logging.
+- Easily swappable backend logger without changing the service.

 ```go
 package main